junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 And he hears Cas answering, quietly, a little sad.
 "Yes.
 Sometimes."

 Though Dean didn't really ask the question.
+He doesn't have to.

 <br>